 He watched with strange detachment as another rip bursting with dark crimson energy formed on his body and was quickly mended by a shaman.

-A new unfamiliar screen appeared, he looked through it quickly.
+A new unfamiliar screen appeared and he quickly looked through it.

 The only way he could think of to discharge this power would be to reawaken the volcano.